Agedis/SCanD_project/README.md

 "PhaseEncodingDirection": "j-",
 ```

-note: now - thanks to the people at repronim - we can also add the repronim derivatives!
+note: now - thanks to the people at repronim - we can also add the repronim derivatives !

 ```{r}
 cd ${SCRATCH}/SCanD_project/data/local/ls